urvi-maheshwari/urvi-maheshwari/_pages/cv.md

 permalink: /cv/
 author_profile: true
 ---
-For a complete CV, please email me at umaheshwari@ucsd.edu.
+For a more detailed CV, please email me at umaheshwari@ucsd.edu.

 <style>
 /* Wrapper for desktop iframe */